zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\bm{E}(\bm{r}, t) + \frac{\partial}{\partial t} \bm{A}(\bm{r}, t) = -\nabla \phi(\bm{r}, t).
 $$

-Thus, both the electric and the magnetic fields are uniquely defined by the vector and the scalar potentials[^32]:
+Thus, both the electric and the magnetic fields can be unambiguously determined from the potentials[^32]:

 $$ \tag{8.4}
 \begin{aligned}